gibbok/ai-learning/README.md

 ## Project 1

-Prediction using linear regression using `sklearn` and visualization using `matplotlib`.
+Prediction using linear regression using `sklearn` and visualization using `matplotlib` and `seaborn`.

 ## Project 2